Fly Fishing — It's More Than Just Casting Dry Flies to Rising Trout

 And to make sure new fly anglers can start off in the sport as simply as possible, Scientific Anglers also offers its Fly Fishing kits.
 These fly line-reel-rod combinations include everything needed, including line backing and a tapered leader.
 Plus, an informative knot-tying and tackle assembly booklet guides you through putting all the components together.
 You can find them at tackle shops, leading tackle catalog outlets and sporting good stores for under $100.

 There's more to fly fishing than the traditional thought of casting dry flies to rising trout.
 Fly fishing in saltwater continues to be a growth area in the sport, and that includes both men and women.
 Consider the Scientific Anglers Women's World Invitational Fly Championship, an all-release tarpon fly fishing tournament, that makes its annual stop in the Florida Keys during June.
-And specialty fly lines, such as the Scientific Anglers Mastery Series Bonefish lines (available in both Intermediate Sinking and Floating versions) have been developed with a horizon color to blend in with the sky and surf to prevent spooking fish.
-3M scientists have also developed special core materials to cast properly in hot, tropical conditions.
+And specialty fly lines, such as the Scientific Anglers Mastery Series Bonefish lines have been developed with a horizon color to blend in with the sky and surf to prevent spooking fish.
+Scientists have also developed special core materials to cast properly in hot, tropical conditions.